View Document

 (81) Applicants will have the right to appeal against the decision in relation to their applications.
 Appeals can only be made on the grounds that the procedures outlined in this document were not followed by the OSP Committee in reaching its decision.

-(82) An appeal is to be lodged with the Senior Deputy Vice-Chancellor (Research and Industry Engagement) via email to OSPC@latrobe.edu.au within one month of the applicant’s receipt of advice on the outcome of the application.
+(82) An appeal is to be lodged with the Deputy Vice-Chancellor (Research and Industry Engagement) via email to OSPC@latrobe.edu.au within one month of the applicant’s receipt of advice on the outcome of the application.

-(83) Any appeal against the decision made by the Senior Deputy Vice-Chancellor (Research and Industry Engagement) in relation to an appeal should be made to the University Ombudsman and only on the grounds of failure to follow the procedures pertaining to the submission and consideration of an appeal.
+(83) Any appeal against the decision made by the Deputy Vice-Chancellor (Research and Industry Engagement) in relation to an appeal should be made to the University Ombudsman and only on the grounds of failure to follow the procedures pertaining to the submission and consideration of an appeal.

 Part G - Authorities/Delegations